Max Eastman: Personal life

 After moving to New York City, Eastman married Ida Rauh in 1911, a lawyer, actress, writer, fellow radical and early feminist.
 Rauh kept her last name.
 They divorced in 1922, some years after being separated.
 Together they had one child, Dan, with whom Eastman had no connection for 23 years after their separation.
 Eastman credited Rauh with introducing him to socialism.

 In 1924, he married the painter Elena Krylenko, a native of Moscow, whom he had met during his nearly two-year stay in the Soviet Union.
 Elena was sister to Nikolai Krylenko, a Bolshevik who later became the Soviet Commissar of Justice.
 He organized many of Joseph Stalin's infamous "show trials" of the 1930s, before being arrested and executed himself during the Great Purge in 1938.
 Elena had been working for Maxim Litvinov in the Ministry of Foreign Affairs, although she was not a member of the party herself.
 In 1924, Elena decided to leave Russia with Eastman.
 Litvinov agreed to help by passing her off as a member of his delegation when he traveled to London for an international conference.
 But she could not leave the delegation and remain in a free country without a passport, which the Bolsheviks would not give her.
-So, in the hours before their train left, she and Max Eastman got married.
+So, in the hours before their train left, she and Max Eastman married.
 Elena died in 1956.

-In 1958, Eastman married Yvette Szkely, who was born in Budapest, Austria-Hungary in 1912.
+In 1958, Eastman married Yvette Szkely, who was born in Budapest in 1912.
 She emigrated to New York with her divorced stepmother.
 She had a long-term relationship with Theodore Dreiser before her marriage to Eastman.
 In 1995, she published a memoir, Dearest Wilding.
 She died in New York in 2014 at the age of 101.

 Throughout his life, Eastman had many affairs, which "as he aged, came to seem sad and compulsive".